 The study on the effects of minikit demonstration on Bengal gram was conducted by DAATT Centre, Anantapuramu, in five locations with 20 farmers during the rabi seasons of 2015-18.
-The results revealed that the minikit variety NBeG - 452 recorded highest average yield, 1530 kg/ha, and cControl variety JG -11 recorded average yield, 1150 kg/ha, respectively.
+The results revealed that the minikit variety NBeG - 452 recorded highest average yield 1530 kg/ha and Control variety JG -11 recorded average yield 1150 kg/ha respectively.
 The same trend was found in case of income, which was Rs.
-76,500/ha- and Rs.57,500/ha- respectively.
-Cost-benefit ratio for demonstration and control was 3.82 and 2.85, respectively.
-It can be concluded that the Bengal gram production and area could be improved by encouraging the farmers through demonstrations on large area and training programs.
+76,500/- and Rs.57,500/- respectively.
+Cost benefit ratio for demonstration and control was 3.82 and 2.85, respectively.
+It can be concluded that the Bengal gram production and area could be improved by encouraging the farmers through demonstration on bulk area and capacity building programs.

-Key words: Bengal gram, Minikits, Anantapuramu, Demonstrations and DAATT center
+Key words: Demonstrations, Bengal gram, Minikits, Anantapuramu, and DAATT center